 Because the breed has a double coat, it sheds more.
 Daily brushing will help you keep that under control.
 You may also need to occasionally trim the hair on your dog’s paws and nails every four to six weeks.

 This breed can develop deafness, progressive retinal atrophy, and canine hip dysplasia.
 Because the dogs are active, they need high-protein, calorie-dense food.

 Overall, Australian Cattle Dogs are intelligent and curious.
 But they can show aggression towards strangers.

 Australian Shepherds are brilliant, energetic dogs that need attention, space, and daily exercise.
 If the dogs don’t get enough play and exercise, all that excess energy can cause them to get bored or even become anxious or destructive.

 They learn quickly and are easy to train, but you need to start training early because they can be stubborn.

-The dogs tend to be protective of their people and property and tend to bark about what they think is suspicious activity.
+The dogs tend to be protective of their people and property and bark about what they think is suspicious activity.
 The good news is they aren’t obsessive barkers.

 Height: Up to 15 inches

 If you want a unique-looking dog, consider getting a Basset Hound.
 This mid-size dog breed has short legs and big, floppy ears.

 Basset Hounds are highly loyal and devoted.
 They are inquisitive and follow their noses, even if it gets them in trouble.
 If you have a Basset, you’ll need to keep your trash out of reach.